How to Attract Beneficial Insects with Hedgerows

 Two simple ways to breathe more life into your garden

-* Making compost and adding it to the soil introduces microorganisms to enrich the life cycle in your soil and aid the roots of the plants you grow.
+* Making compost and adding it to the soil introduces microorganisms to enrich the life cycle in your soil and is beneficial to the roots of the plants.
 Need a refresher?
 We have a video and related articles about composting.

 * Planting wildflowers and grasses in a hedgerow attracts beneficial insects to consume many of the pesky insects.
 Wildflowers alone will draw beneficial insects; learn more about which bugs like which wildflowers.
 A hedgerow is a mixture of grasses and wildflowers and is the optimal way to bring the good bugs to your door.